What is the difference between a sworn translation and a certified translation?

 Contact us for a quote.

-Your certified translation will be mailed to you by standard post.
-This means that lead times are variable and depend on the postal service.
+If you chose to receive a paper copy of your certified translation, it will be mailed to you with a tracking number.
+Lead times vary and depend on the postal service.
 For this reason, we will send you a digital version of your translation before posting it.

-So you will receive your translation by e-mail in PDF format on the delivery date provided when your order was confirmed.
+You will be receiving your certified translation by e-mail in PDF format on the delivery date provided when your order was confirmed.

-The original, printed and sworn by ACS Traduction, will subsequently be mailed to you within 24 hours by standard post, unless you have opted for delivery by registered post or tracked delivery.
+The original copies of your sworn translation, printed and certified by ACS Traduction will subsequently be mailed to you within 24 hours by registered post or tracked delivery.

-You will receive a single copy of your translation by post and an electronic copy in PDF format, which you can print or send directly to the authority in question.
+You will receive an electronic copy of your certified translation by email in PDF format, which you can print or send directly to the authority in question.

-You can also order several originals via our traduction-assermentee-officielle.com website.
+You can also order multiple original paper copies via our certifiedtranslationsonline.com website.

 No, it is not possible to ask for documents that have already been translated to be certified.